 C. The Secretary shall take minutes at all meetings and distribute copies to the appropriate group (either Board members for Board meetings or general membership for general meetings); shall read the minutes when necessary; shall keep a permanent file of the minutes; shall maintain a reference file of correspondence; shall act as Club Historian; and shall perform other duties as requested.

 ARTICLE VII – COMMITTEES

 A. The Membership Committee shall meet throughout the year to promote new membership in the Club and to maintain a current roster, communicate with and welcome new members, oversee voter registration, and serve as liaison to Coronado High School.

-B. The Program Committee (chaired by the Club Vice President) shall arrange programs and meeting places for the Club, notify the members and the general public of the time and place of meetings, and arrange for set up and tear down of the meeting room.
+B. The Program Committee shall arrange programs and meeting places for the Club, notify the members and the general public of the time and place of meetings, and arrange for set up and tear down of the meeting room.

 C. The Hospitality Committee shall host in-person meetings, be responsible for taking and recording attendance at all meetings, and arrange for refreshments when so desired.

-D. The Legislative Committee shall study local, state, and federal legislation, both existing and proposed, and shall report to the Board.
+D. The Legislative Committee shall study local, state, and federal legislation, both existing and proposed, analyze ballot measures, and report to the Board with any recommendations.

-F. The GO Team Committee (Grassroots Organizing Team Committee) shall work with the San Diego County Democratic Party to create and organize a team for precinct canvassing, and utilize the SDCDP’s recommended voter and campaign software (e.g., VoteBuilder).
+E. The GO Team Committee (Grassroots Organizing Team Committee) shall work with the San Diego County Democratic Party (SDCDP) to create and organize a team for precinct canvassing, and utilize the SDCDP’s recommended voter and campaign software (e.g., VoteBuilder).

-G. The Technology/Outreach Committee shall build and maintain an interactive web platform for the Club, foster community involvement and conversation through web tools, and market the Club via e-mail and social media, monitor and update the Club website, and supervise all Club communications, including the newsletter, press releases, e-blasts, and outreach opportunities.
+F. The Communications Committee shall build and maintain an interactive web platform for the Club, foster community involvement and conversation through web tools, market the Club through e-mail and social media, monitor and update the Club website, and supervise all Club communications, including the newsletter, press releases, e-blasts, and outreach opportunities.

-At any time, a special committee may be appointed; the duties of this committee shall be specified by the President with the approval of the Board, or a majority vote by the membership at any general meeting.
-The President, with the approval of the Board, may discontinue the committee at any time.
+At any time, a Special Committee may be formed.
+The duties of the Committee shall be specified in writing by the President with the approval of the Board.
+The President, with the approval of the Board, may discontinue the Committee at any time.

 ARTICLE VIII – NOMINATIONS, ELECTIONS, TERMS, REPLACEMENTS, AND REMOVALS

-A. There shall be a Nominating Committee of five (5) members in good standing, appointed by the Board in January of an election year.
+- There shall be a Nominating Committee of five (5) members in good standing, appointed by the Board each January.
 The Committee shall develop a slate of officers for the coming term.
 The Committee may designate one of its members to be its Chair.
-If the Committee finds that it wishes to nominate one of its own members, that member must step off of the committee for nomination of that particular office.
+If the Committee finds that it wishes to nominate one of its own members, that member must step off the committee for nomination of that particular office.

-B. Only members of the Club in good standing who are registered Democrats and are willing to serve shall be eligible for nomination and election to any office.
-The Nominating Committee shall make its report to the Board in February of an election year.
+C. Only members of the Club in good standing who are registered Democrats and are willing to serve shall be eligible for nomination and election to any office.
+The Nominating Committee shall make its report to the Board each February.